-It hides your actual IP so it can’t be used to track your downloading and file sharing activities.
+- It hides your actual IP address so it can’t be used to track your downloading and file-sharing activities.

 When you connect to a VPN server located in another country, your connection is assigned an IP address identifying it as being located in that country.
 This convinces Netflix, Hulu, gaming servers and other providers that you’re located in a licensed area, and they allow you to access the content.

-When your ISP detects that your IP address is being used to engage in P2P/BitTorrent file sharing activities, they will block you from accessing those services and possibly contact the legal representatives of the movie studio or record company whose content you are sharing.
+When your ISP detects that your IP address is being used to engage in P2P/BitTorrent file sharing activities, they will block you from accessing those services, no matter what type of files you are sharing.
 A VPN’s encrypted connection hides such activity from your ISP.

-For more information about how VPNs work and for in-depth reviews of VPN services, be sure to check out the VPN section of my website.
+For more information about how VPNs work and for in-depth reviews of VPN services, be sure to check out the VPN section of the Pixel Privacy website.

 A proxy server is a computer or an application that acts as a go-between (or a “proxy”) for requests your connected devices make to the internet.